jsonpickle/jsonpickle/README.rst

 Numpy/Pandas Support
 =============
 jsonpickle includes built-in numpy and pandas extensions.
-If would like to encode sklearn models, numpy arrays, pandas DataFrames, and other numpy/pandas-based data then you must enable the numpy and/or pandas extensions by registering their handlers::
+If you would like to encode sklearn models, numpy arrays, pandas DataFrames, and other numpy/pandas-based data, then you must enable the numpy and/or pandas extensions by registering their handlers::

     >>> import jsonpickle.ext.numpy as jsonpickle_numpy